paraskevasleivadaros/Portable-Pixel-Map-Negative/ReadMe.md

 ## Using Command Prompt:

-Open a terminal and type:
+Open a terminal and type

         cd C:\Users\USER\Downloads\PPM-AUEB-master\neg\Release

-Press Enter and then type
+Press Enter and type

         neg.exe neg

-Press Enter and type the filename of the image you want to load, e.x.:
+Press Enter and type the filename of the image you want to load, e.g.:

         Image01.ppm

-Press Enter, That&#39;s it!
+Press Enter, that&#39;s it!

 ![Using Command Prompt](https://github.com/paraskevasleivadaros/Portable-Pixel-Map-Filters/blob/master/Screenshots%20used%20for%20instructions/Using%20Command%20Prompt.png)